Royce White: 2024 campaign for United States Senate

 On August 16, 2023, White announced, via Twitter, that he would be running for the U.S. Senate in 2024 as a Republican in the State of Minnesota.
 He won the state party's endorsement on May 18, 2024, and won the Republican primary on August 13, 2024.

-In June 2024, he tweeted a map of drinking fountains in Minneapolis, claiming it was a map of crimes.
-On his campaign website, White references his mental health struggles and also claims that mental illness in contemporary society was caused by materialism and a decline in spirituality.
+In June 2024, White tweeted a map of drinking fountains in Minneapolis, claiming it was a map of crimes.
+On his campaign website, he references his mental health struggles and also claims that mental illness in contemporary society was caused by materialism and a decline in spirituality.
 He also calls for an American jubilee which would eliminate taxes.
 In August 2024, White said that Republicans who think "suburban women are gonna be the path to victory" have a "cucked mentality".

-His campaign website included endorsements from Jason Whitlock, and Trump allies Steve Bannon, Kari Lake, Mike Lindell and Alex Jones.
+White's campaign website included endorsements from Jason Whitlock, and Trump allies Steve Bannon, Kari Lake, Mike Lindell and Alex Jones.
 While campaigning, White has repeated conspiracy theories, including references to "Jewish elites".
 The Republican Jewish Coalition has described him as antisemitic, which White's campaign denied.
 White's views have also been described by critics as misogynistic and homophobic.
 White defended Kanye West from charges of antisemitism after West praised Adolf Hitler.
 He has criticized Israel as the "lynchpin of the New World Order."

 In June 2024, the watchdog group Campaign Legal Center filed a complaint with the Federal Election Commission (FEC), accusing White of misappropriating more than $157,000 in campaign funds for personal expenses.
 In July, The Daily Beast published an article alleging that White spent donor funds from his 2022 congressional campaign at a strip club in Miami after his election loss.
 The article also said that FEC filings from the 2022 campaign showed "more than $100,000 in outgoing wire transfers and checks with no stated recipient or purpose".
 White has denied any improper use of donor money, and reported reimbursing his campaign for expenses including the strip club in an FEC filing shortly after the publication of the Daily Beast article.
 He wrote in a social media post that he enjoys the food at the club.

 White criticized the National Republican Senatorial Committee for providing insufficient support to his campaign.
 Pat Garofalo, a Republican former member of the Minnesota House of Representatives, has said that other members of the party are "going to keep [White] six feet away" because of the accusations related to campaign spending.